jwang-g/jwang-g.github.io/_pages/about_JzW.md

 Jiaze is a geological oceanographer who studies the dynamics of the complex coastal system.
-She uses both process-based numerical modeling and in-situ instrument monitoring to study the bethic processes including sediment transport, seafloor erosion and methane outgassing in coastal system.
+She uses both process-based numerical modeling and in-situ instrument monitoring to study the benthic processes including coastal erosion, sediment transport, and methane outgassing in coastal system.